Satssuki/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image17]

-I then tried two different approaches to semantic segmentation.
+I then tried two different approaches, [here](https://github.com/shekkizh/FCN.tensorflow) and [here](https://github.com/aurora95/Keras-FCN), to semantic segmentation.
 These were quite large networks that required enormous amounts of time.
 I ran these overnight on AWS EC2 K80 P2 Large instances.
 Each time the resulting image was not segmented at all.
 Due to time constraints, I will continue this on my own time.